faouzzz/devise_ldap_authenticatable/README.md

 The rest of this documentation needs to be revised.
 To get going on this, run the installer which will add some configuration options to config/intializers/devise.rb

+Update your user and group tables in the database with migrations.
+Check attributes that are set in config/initializers/devise.rb to see which ones you will have to add.

 In your user model add:

     devise :ad_user